webstackdev/webstackbuilders.com/README.md

 - [@vidhill/fortawesome-regular-11ty-shortcode](https://www.npmjs.com/package/@vidhill/fortawesome-free-regular-11ty-shortcode) embed `Font Awesome 5` fonts as inline svg.
 - [@fec/eleventy-plugin-remark](https://www.npmjs.com/package/@fec/eleventy-plugin-remark) transpile Markdown with Remark, and use Remark plugins.
 - [@11ty/eleventy-plugin-syntaxhighlight](https://www.11ty.dev/docs/plugins/syntaxhighlight/) PrismJS syntax highlighting.
 No browser/client JavaScript here, these highlight transformations are all done at build-time.
 Supports individual line highlighting.

+## Highlight Share Plugin

+Put this around text that should be highlighted for share, like the way Medium does:

+{% highlight %}Here's some highlighted text you can share!{% endhighlight %}